-9. Acceleration
+9. Acceleration (Readiness) Indicator

 - 9.1 Beginning in school year 2015-2016, high schools will have an Acceleration component in their calculations. - 9.2 The Acceleration component refers to the percentage of students taking and passing the assessment associated with accelerated courses which include Advanced Placement (AP), International Baccalaureate (IB), Advanced International Certificate of Education (AICE), dual credit or SBE-approved industry certification courses and associated assessments administered through the MDE.
 For students taking dual credit courses, passing refers to students who are passing the course with an unweighted "C" or above.
 For AP courses, the student must score at least three (3) on the AP exam.
 For IB courses, the student must score at least four (4) on the IB exam.
 For AICE courses, the student must obtain a passing score on the exam.
 (Passing scores of "A", "B", "C", "D", and "E" on the AICE exams are not based on the American "A-F" grading scale.)
 For industry certification courses, the student must pass the exam. - 9.2.1 Dual credit courses must be credit-bearing courses at both the high school and postsecondary institution with a minimum of three (3) semester hours credit, and beginning in school year 2019 2020, shall be limited to the list of articulated courses found in Appendix V of the current Procedures Manual for the State of Mississippi Dual Enrollment and Accelerated Programs document.
 Refer to the current edition of the Approved Courses for Secondary Education for approved Career and Technical Education (CTE) courses. - 9.2.2 Beginning in school year 2020 2021, schools must enter non-weighted course grades for dual credit courses in MSIS.
-These non-weighted grades will be used in the performance measure for dual credit courses. - 9.3 The Acceleration component will consist of a Participation and a Performance component.
+These non-weighted grades will be used in the performance measure for dual credit courses. - 9.2.3 AP assessments must be reported directly by the College Board to the MDE to be included in the acceleration indicator. - 9.3 The Acceleration component will consist of a Participation and a Performance component.
 Each of these components will have a score calculated by dividing the numerator by the denominator and multiplying the resulting value by 50.
-These two (2) components scores will then be added together and reported as one (1) score worth a maximum of fifty (50) points.

-- 9.4 Calculation of Participation - 9.4.1 The numerator for the Participation component calculation will be the number of students taking accelerated courses and/or related exams as defined in Section 9.2. - 9.4.2 The denominator for the Participation component calculation shall include all students whose Mississippi Student Information System (MSIS) grade or peer-grade equivalent is 11th or 12th grade plus any 9th or 10th grade students who take and pass accelerated assessments and associated courses where applicable. - 9.4.3 Students participating in multiple accelerated courses during the same school year will be given additional weighting in the numerator as follows:
+These two (2) components-scores will then be added together and reported as one (1) score worth a maximum of fifty (50) points. - 9.4 Calculation of Participation - 9.4.1 The numerator for the Participation component calculation will be the number of students taking accelerated courses and/or related exams as defined in Section 9.2. - 9.4.2 The denominator for the Participation component calculation shall include all students whose Mississippi Student Information System (MSIS) grade or peer-grade equivalent is 11th or 12th grade plus any 9th or 10th grade students who take and pass accelerated assessments and associated courses where applicable.